Sachin-G13/RenAIssance-Evaluation-Test/README_specific_test_3.md

 ## 🚀 Future Work

-- **Train on degraded character sets**: Incorporate naturally degraded or synthetically smudged characters to improve ink-bleed, fade, and smudge realism.
 - **Use advanced generative models**: Explore diffusion models or transformer-based generators to synthesize fine-grained texture details.
-- **Enhance character variability**: Add random kerning, baseline jitter, and font-style variations to simulate older typeset irregularities.
 - **Improved OCR through GAN training**: Leverage synthetic character and word images to train **custom OCR models**, especially for historical or degraded documents.
 This is particularly valuable for supporting **non-ASCII characters** (e.g., `ñ`, `á`, `é`) which are often misrecognized or skipped by standard OCR engines like Tesseract.
-- **Metric-based OCR feedback**: Integrate OCR confidence scores as a soft evaluation signal in the loss or post-processing stages.

 ---